Fusing Blockchain and AI with Metaverse: A Survey: Challenges and Open Issues

 \subsection{Governance in Metaverse}

-Currently, the concept of metaverse is mainly used and propagated by companies such as Roblox and Meta (Facebook previously).
-It is predictable that the most popular ecosystems in the near future are built and operated by these giant corporations.
+Currently, the concept of the metaverse is mainly used and propagated by companies such as Roblox and Meta (Facebook previously).
+Predictably, the most popular ecosystems soon are built and operated by these giant corporations.
 Tiny metaverse has only a few application scenarios.
 In contrast, the macro metaverse would include all scenarios required by users.
 To realize such a vision, large companies need to cooperate to create a huge unified metaverse.
-The problems is how to incentivize those giant companies to cooperate?
-Once the unified metaverse is set up, how to make uniform rules that govern the whole unified metaverse?
+The problem is how to incentivize those giant companies to cooperate?
+Once the unified metaverse is set up, how do make uniform rules that govern the whole unified metaverse?

-On the other hand, the threats of market manipulation and money laundering will definitely exist in future metaverse.
-Thus, the market governance will be viewed as more significant in the perspective of regional management of metaverse.
+On the other hand, the threats of market manipulation and money laundering will exist in the future metaverse.
+Thus, the market governance will be viewed as more significant from the perspective of regional jurisdiction of the metaverse.